mateuszniechwiej/MS-2-Quiz-game/README.md

 >  As a new user, I want to find an intuitive game with easy to see and press buttons.

 A solution to satisfy user requirements:
-  * All control buttons well sized on all devices and easy to find.
+  * All control buttons well-sized on all devices and easy to find.
 > As a new user, I want to be able to select the difficulty level of the game

 A solution to satisfy user requirements:
-* Three buttons with dificulty level easy,medium and hard.
+* Three buttons with difficulty level easy, medium and hard.

 > As a new user, I want to choose a quiz category.

 A solution to satisfy user requirements:
-* Area to select category before the quizz start.
+* Area to select a category before the quiz start.

 > As a new user, I want to be able to turn sound on/off anytime during the time I visit the website.